Joshua Redman: Life and career

 Redman won the Thelonious Monk International Jazz Saxophone Competition in 1991, and began focusing on his musical career.
 He was signed by Warner Bros.
 Records and issued his first self-titled album in the spring of 1993, which subsequently earned Redman his first Grammy nomination.
 He continued to develop his style throughout the 1990s, beginning with a sideman appearance on Elvin Jones' Youngblood alongside Javon Jackson, and following up with an appearance on his father Dewey's 1992 record Choices.
 On his second album as a leader, Wish, he was joined by a notable lineup consisting of guitarist Pat Metheny, bassist Charlie Haden and drummer Billy Higgins; this group then toured as The Joshua Redman Quartet, featuring Christian McBride in place of Charlie Haden.
 He continued to work with various quartets, including one with pianist Brad Mehldau until forming a new trio, Elastic, with keyboardist Sam Yahel and drummer Brian Blade.
 The trio debuted under the moniker Yaya3, producing one album under this name.
 The same group of musicians made up the core on Redman's Elastic album, before becoming known as the Joshua Redman Elastic Band.
 Some of his works were featured on The Weather Channel's Local on the 8s.
 Redman performed in a fictitious supergroup, "The Louisiana Gator Boys", in the 1998 film Blues Brothers 2000, performing on "How Blue Can You Get?" and "New Orleans".
+Redman also appeared alongside Roy Hargrove and others on a series of albums released in the 1990s on RCA Novus by the Jazz Networks, an ensemble of American and Japanese musicians who focused on re-interpreting jazz standards primarily for the Japanese market.

 2000s

 In 1999, Joshua Redman was immortalized in the children's TV show Arthur on PBS.
-He appeared in the tenth episode of the fourth season, where it was rumored by the characters that he would get in a fight with famed cellist Yo-Yo Ma, who also appeared in the episode.
+He appeared in the tenth episode of the fourth season ("My Music Rules"), where it was rumored by the characters that he would get in a fight with famed cellist Yo-Yo Ma, who also appeared in the episode.
+Instead, when the two meet they are revealed to be fans of each other's music and collaborate together on a song to entertain children.

 In 2000, Redman was named Artistic Director for the Spring Season of the non-profit jazz-presenting organization SFJAZZ.
 Redman co-founded the SFJAZZ with Executive Director Randall Kline, as the SFJAZZ Collective, an ensemble distinguished by the creativity of its members and a primary emphasis on composition.